-We haven't given up on a Pixelbook 2.
-Though it has been years since we've heard anything about the long-awaited Pixel Chromebook, we still have hope it will eventually materialize — even if that hope is faint at best.
+It's been years since we've heard anything about the long-awaited Pixel Chromebook, and some still have hope it will eventually materialize — even if that hope is faint at best.

 As Android Authority (opens in new tab) reports, during a Qualcomm press event in London, Chrys Tsolaki, who is a Retail Partner Manager for Chromebooks at Google, was asked if the company was working on a new Pixelbook laptop.
 She replied with: “Next year there won’t be anything coming.
 In the future, I don’t know.”